 Yacht Devices YDNR-02 NMEA 2000 Wi-Fi Router has a built-in NMEA 2000 and SeaTalk ports, two NMEA 0183 ports, three TCP/UDP data servers and a web server through which you can easily configure the Device and update its firmware.
 The Device can operate in Access Point mode (creates its own Wi-Fi network) or Client mode (connects to an existing Wi-Fi network).

-In firmware versions 1.20 and above, we have introduced a logging feature that makes it possible to upload your boat's data to the Yacht Devices Cloud Service.
+In firmware versions 1.20 and above for Router and firmare 1.03 and above for Gateway, we have introduced a logging feature that makes it possible to upload your boat's data to the Yacht Devices Cloud Service.

 Connect to the YDNR-02's own Wi-Fi network, YDNR, from any PC or mobile gadget.
 Access the configuration web page 192.168.4.1.
 On the home page, check the Device's serial number and firmware version in the "System Details" pane.